davsec-teaching/ECS160-Winter2025/homework/Homework-1.md

 While parsing the Json file, load the Json objects into the Java classes for the _Composite_ pattern designed earlier.
 Create a `Analyzer` interface class with two concrete sub-classes for the non-weighted and weighted calculations.
 Invoke the right analysis depending on the configuration option provided.

-**Storing records to Postgres database**
+**Storing records to Redis / Postgres database**

+**_1. Redis database_**
+Design a class that handles the Redis communication.
+You can use the [Jedis](https://github.com/redis/jedis) library for the Redis communication.

+This class will assign an auto-incrementing identifier for each post and reply, and have every post with replies store the identifiers of its replies.
+Refer to the `HSET`, `HGET,` and `HGETALL` [commands](https://redis.io/docs/latest/commands/) for how to store and fetch multi-field values.
+Check the `hset`, `hgetall`, and other related APIs for the [Jedis](https://www.javadoc.io/doc/redis.clients/jedis/latest/index.html) class here.

+**_2. PostgreSQL database_**
-Create a database called `socialmedia_db` and create one or more tables to store the posts and their replies.
+If you choose to use a PostgreSQL database, first create a database called `socialmedia_db` and create one or more tables to store the posts and their replies.
 I will leave it up to you to decide if a single table is appropriate or two.
 However, ensure that each reply has a foreign key that refers to the primary key of the parent post record.

 Then, design a class that handles the database communication using the Postgres JDBC driver.
 Make sure to design class methods that handle storing and loading the records.